ModTheGungeon/Eluant/README.md

 Lua References to CLR Objects
 -----------------------------

-Eluant does not (yet) support transparent interoperation between Lua and the CLR.
-The only mechanism currently provided is the `LuaOpaqueClrObject` type, which wraps a CLR object in an opaque Lua object.
-Lua cannot invoke methods or properties of the target object, nor read its fields.
-It is, however, able to pass such an object to a CLR delegate, where it will be unwrapped by Eluant into the target CLR object.
+Eluant supports transparent interoperation between Lua and the CLR, through the use of `LuaTransparentClrObject` and `LuaClrTypeObject`.
+You can use `LuaTransparentClrObject`s to create a CLR object fully accessible from Lua - this includes getting and setting fields, getting and setting properties, calling methods etc. `LuaClrTypeObject` can be used to pass static type references to Lua so that one can call static CLR methods from it too.

+`LuaTransparentClrObject`'s constructor can be fed an `autobind: true` option (or an instance of the `ReflectionLuaBinder`) that allow it to work even on objects that don't have specified Lua mappings through Eluant attributes.

 Eluant will ensure that CLR objects referenced by Lua are not collected by the CLR garbage collector for as long as Lua has a reference to the object.
 This mechanism is also used when wrapping CLR delegate objects as Lua functions, so the delegate object is guaranteed to exist for as long as the corresponding Lua function object exists.